 Adverse economic, market, political, or other conditions within Puerto Rico may negatively affect the value of a fund's holdings in municipal obligations issued by the Commonwealth of Puerto Rico and its agencies.
-The Puerto Rican economy is reliant on manufacturing, services, and tourism, and its economy and financial operations generally parallel the economic cycles of those in the United States.
-As a result, economic difficulties in the United States are likely to have an adverse impact on the overall economy of Puerto Rico.
-Moreover, like many other U.S. states and municipalities, Puerto Rico experienced a significant downturn during the most recent recession.
+The recent spread of COVID-19 and the related governmental and public responses have had, and may continue to have an adverse effect on Puerto Rico's economy.